 We see the power of God's love and grace in our union with Christ's death, burial and resurrection.
 Sin’s power is broken, our old man is dead, and we are a new man in Christ (Rom.
 6:3-11).
 We were cruciﬁed, buried, risen, seated, hidden and now reign with Christ.
-We are co-heirs; blessed, loved, chosen, washed, redeemed, delivered, and made righteous, alive and complete in Christ. “…we are God’s masterpiece.
+We are co-heirs; blessed, loved, chosen, washed, redeemed, delivered, and made righteous, alive and complete in Christ (Col. 2:10). “…we are God’s masterpiece.
 He has created us anew in Christ Jesus, so we can do the good things He planned for us long ago” (Eph.
 2:10).
-We are complete in Him (Col. 2:10).

 Therefore, we are new creations, born of God, Sons and Temples of God, far from oppression, more than conquerors, overcomers, priest and kings.
 We have a divine nature and all things that pertain to life and godliness.
 We can do all things through Christ, Who strengthens us, fulﬁlling the prophecy, “…the Sun or Righteousness will arise with healing in His wings” (Mal.
 4:2).